m-jahn/TnSeq-pipe/README.md

 - Download and copy `blat` executable to the `feba/bin/` directory so that the perl script finds it directly

-- in a terminal, run the following command with customized file paths.
+- In a terminal, run the following command with customized file paths.
 The following example works with the data contained in this repository.

+- Note: after testing of the different parameters for `MapTnSeq.pl`, none of them made a bigger difference except for reducing `-stepSize` and `-tileSize` from 11 to 7 (+10% reads mapped to genome).

 ```
 cd feba/bin/